REstoration | Community

 - Smaller Spekboom cuttings are taken and propagated in the Spekboom nursery until they become rooted

-In addition to the field work, the project also seeks to create climate change awareness and enable climate change action through promoting the planting of Spekboom and selling Spekboom plants from the nursery.
-The Spekboom plants are sold both on large wholesale orders or in biodegradable pots (similar to peat pots) as gifting options.
-See the page on this spin-off enterprise
+In addition to the field work, the project also seeks to create climate change awareness and enable climate change action through promoting the planting of Spekboom and selling Spekboom plants from the nursery (in Vanwyksdorp).
+The Spekboom plants can be purchased at the nursery in bulk or smaller orders.